-The right package of solar software makes it much easier to do so.
+The right package of solar software can make these tasks much easier.

-In this article, we look at the various types of solar software, including specific software applications that can save commercial solar installers valuable time, money and staff resources. while helping them win more business.
+In this article, we will look at some of the best applications that can save commercial solar installers valuable time, money, and staff resources. while helping them win more business.

-The time saved by leveraging solar software applications can instead be spent connecting with property owners and scaling your business.
+The time saved by leveraging such software can instead be spent on connecting with property owners and scaling your business.

 Solar Lead Generation Software

-The Reonomy platform serves solar installers with a way to find hyper-targeted commercial real estate leads in any U.S. market in a matter of minutes.
+The Reonomy platform can help solar installers quickly and easily find hyper-targeted property owner leads in any U.S. market.

-Multi family and commercial assets of any kind can be searched based on building and lot characteristics, sales and debt history, and ownership and tenant information.
+Multi family and commercial real estate assets of any kind can be searched based on location, building and lot characteristics, sales and debt history, and ownership and tenant information.

-You can then use the contact information you accessed through Reonomy to reach out directly to owners at the right time and make your pitch.
+You can then use the contact information you accessed through Reonomy to reach out directly to these owners and make your pitch.

 Solar Design Software

-Here are a few solar design software tools the commercial solar companies may find helpful:
+Here are a few solar design platforms that commercial solar companies may find helpful.

-PVComplete offers several solar design software tools.
-PVSketch, for instance, is a web-based tool that allows solar salespeople to create endless layouts and production models for their customers based on site size and location.
+PVSketch is a web app that allows solar salespeople to create endless layouts and production models for their customers.

 The two applications can be used together or separately.
-PVSketch designs can be imported to PVCAD when commercial solar installers are ready to move into project engineering for with their customers.
+PVSketch designs can be imported to PVCAD when commercial solar installers are ready to move into the engineering and permitting phases of a project.

 Solar Proposal Software

-Solar proposal software applications allow commercial solar companies to provide timely, accurate proposals for their prospective customers.
+Proposal software allows commercial solar companies to provide timely, accurate bids to prospective customers.

 No more traveling to conduct a site walk, take measurements, or evaluate how much direct sunlight a site gets.
-Aurora Solar’s unique remote site analysis feature helps solar installers generate accurate solar proposals in minutes.
+Aurora Solar’s unique remote site analysis feature helps users generate accurate solar proposals in minutes.

-Aurora Solar proposals integrate design and financial feasibility, thereby providing realistic estimates as to the financial returns a customer might reasonable expects if they were to move forward with the solar installation.
+Aurora Solar proposals integrate design and financial feasibility, thereby providing realistic estimates of the financial returns a customer might reasonably expect if they were to move forward with the project.

-MODsolar allows solar installers to generate proposals with just a few simple clicks.
-The solar proposal software is geared toward smaller solar companies looking to gain wider traction in their local markets.
+MODsolar is geared toward smaller solar companies looking to gain wider traction in their local markets.

-Users can churn out individualized proposals in less than five minutes, including options for custom-fit solar PV design and incentives and other loans to help finance the project.
-Importantly, the MODsolar software design is simple: users do NOT need to be CAD experts to generate proposals using this program.
+Importantly, the MODsolar design software is simple – users do NOT need to be CAD experts to generate proposals with this program.

 Solar Monitoring Software

-There are all kinds of solar monitoring software applications on the market these days.
-Some solar monitoring software tools help installers measure an installation’s potential ROI.
+There are various solar monitoring applications on the market these days.
+Some tools measure an installation’s potential ROI.
 Others calculate a project’s performance.

-These software applications help commercial installers throughout the lifecycle of their business with a client – beyond just prospecting, design and proposal generation.
+This type of software helps commercial installers with tasks beyond lead prospecting, system design, and proposal generation.
 Instead, these tools can be used to assist clients with reporting over time.

-TrueCapture by NEXTracker combines advanced sensor, weather forecasting, and machine-learning technologies to help maximize the solar production of commercial PV solar projects.
+TrueCapture by NEXTracker combines advanced sensor, weather forecasting, and machine-learning technologies to help maximize the solar production of commercial PV solar systems.

 Solar Asset Management Software

-Solar asset management software applications can be used for an array of purposes: performance monitoring, contracts and compliance, tasks and work orders, invoicing, reporting, financial analysis, document management and more.
+Solar asset management applications can be used for a variety of purposes, including performance monitoring, contracts and compliance, tasks and work orders, invoicing, reporting, financial analysis, document management, and more.

-BluePoint is particularly helpful for those who own or operate multiple assets, as asset information can be presented within a single dashboard indicating total MW capacity, upcoming milestones, contracts and more.
-BluePoint’s tagging features allow data to be searched by keyword, system, portfolio or use.
-All information is stored on a secure cloud-based platform.
+BluePoint is particularly helpful for those who own or operate multiple assets, as asset information can be presented within a single dashboard, indicating total MW capacity, upcoming milestones, contracts, open tasks, and more.

-ACTIS, a solar asset management software program by Alectris, provides users with account and contact management, activity management, contract management and compliance, PPA management, warranty management, cash flow management, loan management and more.
+ACTIS, a solar asset management software by Alectris, provides users with tools such as real-time monitoring, service and asset management, PPA billing, project management, technical and financial reporting, cost management, sales and marketing, and more.

-ACTIS software monitors KPIs for individual systems as well as KPIs aggregated over an entire solar portfolio.
+The software can monitor KPIs for individual systems as well as KPIs aggregated over an entire solar portfolio.
 Additionally, asset managers are automatically alerted if cash flows drop below expectations so they can adjust the system as needed.

 Solar Project Management Software

-Rather than getting stuck in the weeds of a project, these software tools allow commercial solar installers to take a step back and focus on generating new commercial solar leads instead.
+Rather than getting stuck in the weeds of a project, these tools allow solar companies to take a step back, and focus on generating new leads instead.

-ENACT provides a single, integrated solar project management platform.
-Users can design systems, identify financing, monitor installation and provide asset management using this single solar project management software.
+ENACT is an integrated solar project management platform that allows users to design systems, identify financing, monitor installation, and provide asset management.

-SolarNexus combines CRM, design tools, proposal generation and project management within the same solar software program.
+SolarNexus combines CRM, design tools, proposal generation, and project management within one solar platform.

 This software is intended to help smaller commercial solar installers streamline processes, such as designing and quoting projects, so they can spend more time scaling their business.